-Where necessary, we can temporarily close a road to traffic to allow road maintenance, bridge repairs, or essential works to take place, for example when utility companies need to lay new gas, water, electricity or phone services.
+Where necessary, we can temporarily close a road to traffic.
+This can be to allow road maintenance, bridge repairs, or essential works to take place.
+For example when utility companies need to lay new gas, water, electricity or phone services.

 We can also close a road for events such as street parties, village fetes, or Christmas markets.
 Please see our permission for demonstrations and parades if you're organising this kind of event.

-You can ask us to close a road, by applying for a legal order, but before you do, these are things you need to consider:
+You can ask us to close a road, by applying for a legal order.
+Before you do, these are things you need to consider:

-- have you contacted a traffic management contractor for signs and barriers to warn road users of the closure and give diversions.
+- Have you contacted a traffic management contractor for signs and barriers?
+These are to warn road users of the closure and give diversions.

 Charges for closing a road

 There is a charge of £1207 for closing a road.
 We’ll invoice you for this amount, which you can pay by debit or credit card.

 For emergency closures, please call us for more information.

 For routine closures, download and fill in our application form.

 You need to do this at least six weeks before the start date of the closure.
 This gives us time to issue the order and publish statutory notices on our website and in the Barnsley Chronicle.
 This is to let people know about the closure.